-"Gender Equality Indicators". as defined in and published under that Act.
+"Gender Equality Indicators", as defined in and published under that Act.

-If the entity was in the S&P/ASX 300 Index at the commencement of reporting period. measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
+If the entity was in the S&P/ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.